Key takeaways

 When does a guest become a resident by state?

-When a guest becomes a resident depends on the state.
-For many, guests become residents after staying at the property for a certain number of days.
+Your state determines when a guest becomes a resident.
+Guests may become residents after staying at the property for several days.

 For example, in Connecticut, guests become tenants after staying at the property for 14 days within a six-month period.
 Conversely, states may require guests to stay longer or may not even list an official number.
 Instead, some states leave it up to individual properties to define what guests and tenants are in the lease.

-Several states do not detail when a guest becomes a tenant.
+Several states do not provide details on when a guest becomes a tenant.
 Rather, they delegate that task to landlords via the lease.

 The states that do not outline when guests become tenants include: